USS Devastator (NCC-81543)

 The crew needed some serious downtime after they saw several members of their own crew do things they never thought they would.
 Starfleet granted them two weeks worth of time off on Risa.
 However, as most things go, their leave was cut short.
 An explosion rocked the Risan government facility… Po’Real was back.

-Devestator-D’s first mission was a medical emergency on the planet Karr.
-An away team was sent to fingure out what the virus was and how to cure it.
-Through the effort’s of the medical teams aboard the Devestator, it was discovered that the virus was actually the old human virus, Variola vera, or small pox.
-The planet was quickly inoculated along with the crew of the Devestator.
+Devastator-D’s first mission was a medical emergency on the planet Karr.
+An away team was sent to figure out what the virus was and how to cure it.
+Through the effort’s of the medical teams aboard the Devastator, it was discovered that the virus was actually the old human virus, Variola vera, or small pox.
+The planet was quickly inoculated along with the crew of the Devastator.

-Afterward, Christopher Johnson was promoted to Bravo Fleet’s Beta Divsion CO and given command of Hawkeye Island.
-The Devestator is now an assigned ship to the base on Raeya 3.
-The Devestator saw action under Christopher Johnson by heading to the Ventrillius system on a mission to rescue a stranded Michael Dankar.
+Afterward, Christopher Johnson was promoted to Bravo Fleet’s Beta Division CO and given command of Hawkeye Island.
+The Devastator is now an assigned ship to the base on Raeya 3.
+The Devastator saw action under Christopher Johnson by heading to the Ventrillius system on a mission to rescue a stranded Michael Dankar.
 The ship was later joined by the USS Kilo, and the USS John Glenn in a battle against Sinlean battleships.
-The Devestator received minor damage, and was able to return to Raeya.
+The Devastator received minor damage, and was able to return to Raeya.